ariga/atlas/doc/md/guides/deploying/image.md

 as [the base layer](https://docs.docker.com/engine/reference/builder/#from).

-To do this, our Dockerfile should be placed in the directory _containing_ the `migrations` directory and look something like this:
+To do this, our Dockerfile should be placed in the directory _containing_ the `migrations` directory and will look something like this:

 ```dockerfile title=Dockerfile
 FROM arigaio/atlas:latest